ikthedar/blog-drf-api-with-permission-functionality/README.md

 When designing permissions, follow the principle of least privilege: users should only access what's necessary for their role.

-Also Added Session and token authentication
+Also Added Session and token authentication.
+And added user registration, log in log out endpoints.